 We stumbled across Atay Cafe one day whilst looking for a coffee near Medersa Ben Youssef.
 This gorgeous spot is easily one of the best cafes in Marrakech.
 It offers several terraces with super soft seats, shaded areas and surely the best views in the whole city!

-You can find the location of Atay Cafe on Google Maps.
+You can find the location of Atay Cafe on Google Maps and its Instagram page is here.

 Food tours in Marrakech

 Another option to explore the best places to eat in Marrakech is to join a food tour around the city.
-GetYourGuide has some brilliant tours which I’ve popped below:
+Here are some great suggestions:

 Places to Stay in Marrakech

-If you’re looking to be in the heart of the action, near many of the best places to eat in Marrakech, then I suggest any of the below:
+If you’re looking to be in the heart of the action, near many of the best places to eat in Marrakech, then I suggest any of the below.
+For more suggestions, do check out my 3 days in Marrakech guide here.

 Budget riads: